Soccer fans will be familiar with the well-known rules of soccer, like handball. But what about the soccer rules no one knows?

-It’s within the rules for the goalie to then take the ball in the hands.
+It’s within the rules for the goalie to take the ball in the hands then.

 Now, you might think it’s a good idea to set up your own back pass.
 You flick the ball into the air and head/chest it back to the goalie.
 But this isn’t allowed.

 In 2017, Inter Milan’s Ivan Perisic was in his own 18-yard box.
 He flicked the ball up and headed it back to his goalie.
 This is against the rules.